 Wellness Connection of Maine offers many options to the non-smoker.
 Our trained staff will teach you about the benefits of edibles, topicals, and vaporizing, and help you find the best fit for your needs.
 Always use the smallest amount to provide the relief you need–your proper dosage will depend on factors such as delivery method and individual metabolism.

 Does Wellness Connection of Maine have organic certification?

-Wellness Connection of Maine does not use organic methods of growing our medicine, as there is currently no USDA process for organic certification of cannabis at this time.
-If anyone offers you “organic” cannabis, please know that this term currently cannot apply to indoor-cultivated cannabis.
+Wellness Connection of Maine does not use organic methods of growing our medicine, as there is currently no USDA process for organic certification of cannabis at this current junction of time.

 State law requires that we cultivate all of our own medicine.
 Our goal is to produce safe and high-quality medicine while minimizing our impact on the environment.
 We are working actively with state environmental engineers to assess and further minimize our environmental footprint.